sjsloreilly/datascalepyspark/README.md

 1. Under the data folder create another folder borough-zip-mapping
     1. Click the borough-zip-mapping folder to open it
     1. Click Upload and upload the ny-zip-codes.csv file from the github repo you cloned earlier.
+1. Under the notebooks folder upload the bootstrap.sh file from the github repo you cloned earlier.

 ### Create a notebook cluster
 1. In the top left corner click "Services"